Grange Thistle FC: War Years

 No written record has been found to explain how or when the re-formed Thistle club re-emerged at Lanham Park.
-It is believed that two Scots, Neil Mackay and former Thistle and Queensland goalkeeper Jimmy Perotte, were instrumental in starting a junior team at Lanham Park between 1939 and 1942 (the latter year being listed as the club's foundation year in Queensland Soccer Football Association yearbooks from 1946 to 1961).
+It is known that two Scots, Neil Mackay and former Thistle and Queensland goalkeeper Jimmy Perotte, as well as former Thistle captain and Australian international Jim Martin were instrumental in forming a Thistle junior team at Lanham Park between 1939 and 1942 (the latter year being listed as the club's foundation year in Queensland Soccer Football Association yearbooks from 1946 to 1961).

 The fact that in 1932 the club clearly indicated an intention to re-form if circumstances changed, and that the name Thistle was retained, points strongly to its revival being regarded as a continuation of the club formed in 1920.
-One certainty, however, is that the club badge current in 2021, which displays 1919 as the foundation year, is inaccurate.
+One certainty, however, is that the club badge current in 2025, which displays 1919 as the foundation year, is inaccurate.
 This error apparently crept in at the time the Queensland Soccer Federation was formed in 1962, when this date first appeared in its yearbook.
 Every pre-1962 reference that has been found relating to the club's history lists the foundation year as 1920 or 1942.

-However, there is one firm indication that the club was active again as early as the late 1930s.
+There is one piece of evidence indicating that the club was definitely active again as early as the late 1930s.
 The Mackay family still has a blazer badge containing the inscription "Neil Mackay – Thistle president, 1939–1953)".
 The Queensland Soccer News reported on 21 May 1947 that Mackay had "re-formed the club with 11 juniors who had never played soccer before".

 No formal fixtures could be played in the early 1940s because these had been suspended during World War Two.
 However, when competitions resumed in 1944, Thistle were able to field a team strong enough to win the junior division and earn promotion to the first division for the 1945 season.